willclist/gomos/README.md

 # gomos
-Exerpt of code used to apply MCMC methods and dimensionality reduction to GOMOS dataset. messy code.
+Exerpt of code developed to apply MCMC methods and dimensionality reduction to GOMOS dataset. messy code.